LITTLE ROSE WARM SHELTER

 The LRWS continues to protect and care for young girls by providing them with shelter, as well as physical and mental rehabilitation.
 The girls receive a range of services including health care, psychological therapy, recreational activities, education, vocational training, job placement, life skills training and gender education.
 In addition, there is a strong focus on family and community integration.
 This rounded approach to rehabilitation empowers the girls, while creating awareness within the communities on how to prevent the abuse of children and care for victims of it.
 A fundamental element of the LRWS’s on-going efforts are our close relationships with local authorities and a network of collaborators who share the same views of preventing child abuse and child labor exploitation.

 Social Enterprise is a crucial part of the LRWS being able to provide for the girls.
-The Little Rose Bakery makes an assortment of delicious baked goods that can be purchased through their website.
+The Little Rose Bakery makes an assortment of delicious baked goods that can be purchased through our Facebook page.

 Projected activities for LRWS in 2021-2022 are as follows: